ilkkamtk/web-ohjelmoinnin-perusteet/ts1.md

 # Assignments

+You can use [this repo](https://github.com/ilkkamtk/typescript-starter) as a template for your assignments.

 ### Assignment 1: Calculating Total Cost

 Write a TypeScript program that calculates the total cost of a shopping cart.
 The cart contains items with their prices.